joeltg/next-rest/README.md

 ### Using the API client

-Now that we've implemented our route on the server and augmented the `next-rest/api` module, we can start using the client API!
+Now that we've implemented our route on the server and augmented the `next-rest` module, we can start using the client API!

 The client api is the default export of `next-rest/client`, and it's an object of functions for every HTTP method.
 This means you invoke the api like this: